 - Yellow Ribbon Program

 - UofM Yellow Ribbon Request Form

 Chapter 35: Survivors and Dependents Educational Assistance Program

-If you are the child or spouse of a veteran classified as "totally disabled," you are eligible for the educational assistance program.
+If you are the child or spouse of a veteran classified as "permanently and totally disabled," you are eligible for the educational assistance program.

 Chapter 1606: Montgomery GI Bill-Selected Reserve

 You are eligible for chapter 1606 benefits, if you meet the following requirements: